 Share your success stories, but do so in a way that focuses on the customer’s challenge and how they overcame it or resolved it with your help.

 By the same token, don’t just post a link to the story.
 Make sure you include a brief overview that outlines the above challenge and resolution for the customer.
 The customer is the protagonist in the story, not your business.

 3. Include Success Stories in Your Email Marketing

 According to Hubspot, sharing your success story with leads that have gone stale can help draw them back (for instance, people who signed up for emails and spent a significant amount of time on your site, but never pulled the trigger to get in touch).

 Sending out an email with this content to these particular prospects is a great example of utilizing your content for targeted marketing.

 Why Success Stories Work, Especially in Contractor Marketing

 As a provider of home services, you have lots of unique stories to tell about projects you have completed.

 When clients trust you to work on their homes, they’re letting you help them make the very fabric of their day-to-day lives better.
 As a contractor, you can leverage these stories to speak directly to potential clients and give them the information they’re looking for before they hire you.
 For contractor lead generation, what could be more effective?

-Do you want with writing your project success stories?
+Do you want help with writing your project success stories?
 This type of project happens to be one of my favorite content writing projects to say YES to.
 If you have project stories to share and need help, let’s talk.